Tldr; expensive, but worth it.

 I recommend looking at the course listings and watching the free previews of some of the lessons to get an idea of what Frontend Masters offers you.
 If you are still feeling unconvinced and are a beginner, I recommend trying out their free Bootcamp, where you can learn the basics of web development with courses that they have developed.
 These courses are the same as the ones in their library, so you'll get a good taste of what it is like.

 Frontend Masters does not provide certificates.
 A lot of the competition offer certificates, but I feel like these are a gimmick at best.
-It is hard for me to see the value of these certs, especially when it comes to self-promotion or resume building.
+It is hard for me to see the value of certificates if it is just a mark of competion, especially when it comes to self-promotion or resume building.

 I feel that a better way to indicate what you have learned is to actually apply these new skills and knowledge in a project that you can build and then show people.